Lintel Installation in Yorkshire.

 How do you repair lintels?

-If your existing steel lintel has started to rust it should be replaced with a pre-stressed stainless steel lintel this should be done by a competent builder.
-If you live in a traditionally built home the new stainless steel lintel needs to be installed using lime mortar.
-Using lime mortar prevents moisture from building up inside the brickwork which causes dampness to appear inside the home.
-If making repairs to a stone lintel you can use surface repair mortars to reform an arris or hide erosion.
-If the stone lintel has failed it can be replaced using lime mortar.
+If your existing steel lintel has started to rust, it should be replaced with a pre-stressed stainless steel lintel.
+This should be done by a competent builder.
+If you live in a traditionally built home, the new stainless steel lintel must be installed using lime mortar.
+Using lime mortar prevents moisture from building up inside the brickwork, which causes dampness to appear inside the home.
+If making repairs to a stone lintel, you can use surface repair mortars to reform an arris or hide erosion.
+If the stone lintel has failed, it can be replaced using lime mortar.

 How do you know if you need a lintel installed?

 If you are considering replacing your old windows with new PVC windows, it is more than likely that you will also need a lintel installed.
 This should be done before the new windows are measured in case the brickwork needs to be altered.
 Quite often, the brickwork in traditional homes was laid across the timber windows, which meant that it did not matter if the brickwork above the window did not line up with the mortar joints.
 When installing a new lintel, it must sit across the brickwork above the window to support the weight above.
 This means alterations to the brickwork may be necessary.
 However, with proper planning and execution, installing a lintel should not be a difficult task.
 As always, if you have any doubts or concerns, it is best to consult with a professional before undertaking any work on your home.